-Executes a manually initiated segment trigger event.
-The manual segment trigger can be executed only when the manual trigger source has been selected.
+Executes a manual segment trigger.
+A manual segment trigger can be executed only when a manual trigger source has been selected.

-SOUR:TRIG:SEGM:SOUR MAN SOUR:TRIG:SEGM:EXEC
+Remote-control command: SOUR:TRIG:SEGM:SOUR MAN

+SOUR:TRIG:SEGM:EXEC

-Delay - Segment Trigger
+Delay - Segment Trigger (Segment trigger source external only)

-Sets a delay on the externally fed in trigger signal.
+Sets trigger signal delay on external triggering.
 This enables the instrument to be synchronized with the device under test or other external devices.

-SOUR:TRIG:SEGM:SOUR EXT SOUR:TRIG:SEGM:DEL 1
+Remote-control command: SOUR:TRIG:SEGM:SOUR EXT SOUR:TRIG:SEGM:DEL 1